luksfarris/luksfarris.github.io/docs/_posts/2025-09-12-algorithms.md

 #### #37 [300.
 Longest Increasing Subsequence](https://leetcode.com/problems/longest-increasing-subsequence/)

+{% include admonition.html
+type="Question"
+body="
-> Given an integer array $nums$, return the length of the longest strictly increasing subsequence.
+Given an integer array $nums$, return the length of the longest strictly increasing subsequence.
+"
+%}

 I started this one with a quadratic version - 10 minutes - $\mathcal{O}(n^2)$.